w3c/wai-bcase/bibliography.md

 * [_The Business Case for Accessibility and Inclusive Design_](https://digileaders.com/the-business-case-for-accessibility-and-inclusive-design/).
 Walker, M.; Digital Leaders (2018).<br />
 Type: Editorial  <br />
 Summary: The author investigates and considers factors in three core areas.
-They find and report that businesses can realize Financial Benefits, Brand Benefits, and Legal Benefits by adopting and implementing accessiiblity policy.
+They find and report that businesses can realize Financial Benefits, Brand Benefits, and Legal Benefits by adopting and implementing accessibility policy.

 * [_The business case for digital accessibility_](https://digileaders.com/webinar-recording-the-business-case-for-digital-accessibility/).
 Crouch, E; Digital Leaders (2018). <br  />
 Type: Webinar recording of session with Robin Christopherson MBE and Mark Walker of AbiltyNet
-Summary: One hour webinare with examples to show how inclusive design can boost revenue, deliver financial savings, improve a brand and reduce legal risks.
+Summary: One hour webinar with examples to show how inclusive design can boost revenue, deliver financial savings, improve a brand and reduce legal risks.
 Demonstrations of how accessible apps and websites can improve the experience for mobile users – whether they have a disability or not.